 Traveling by the same road every day will frustrate you in the long run, but it may not happen on a daily basis.
 It is not safe even at night.
 So when you look at a property, check the condition of the roads at least 500 meters from the project.

 10. Locality and Kind of people living around

-You should also check the overall locality and all who are living around.
+You should also check the overall locality and all who are living around before buying property in Delhi.
 Are you comfortable there, will your family be fine?
 Will it be safe at night?
 Would your wife/mother be able to go for a walk for an hour if she wanted?
-These are some of the questions that you need to answer before buying a property.
+These are some of the questions that you need to answer before buying property in Delhi.